vapor-community/HTMLKit/Sources/HTMLKit/HTMLKit.docc/Framework/Globalization.md

 # Globalization

-Localize the content.
+Localize your content for a wider audience.

 ## Overview

-> Note: The chapter is only, when you use the vapor framework.

-The framework uses the framework [Lingo](https://github.com/miroslavkovac/Lingo) to translate and formate the content by the local language and culture.
+The framework uses the localization framework [Lingo](https://github.com/miroslavkovac/Lingo) to translate and formate the content by  local language and culture.

 ### Configure

-The localization is optional.
-If you want to use it, you need to set it up in the file *configure.swift* of your Vapor project:
+Before you can use the localization, you need to set it up in the *configure.swift* file of your Vapor project:

 ```swift
 import HTMLKitVapor